MitchellGerdisch/kafka-play/README.md

 ### Automated Testing Travis-CI
 A travis.yml is included to allow Travis-CI testing.
 You will need to manage the enironment variables and CA, Cert and Key files.
 ### Manual Testing
-Run the producer and, optionally, the consumer and inspect the "earthquakes" and, if applicable "earthquakes2" tables in the database.
+Run the producer and, optionally, the consumer and inspect the "earthquakes" table (if using connector) and, if applicable "earthquakes2" tables (if using consumer) in the database.
-Additionally, one can leverage t_prep" and "test_check" scripts to reset the table and dump the table.
+Additionally, one can leverage the ".*-test_prep" and ".*-test_check" scripts to reset the table and dump the table.
 See the travis.yml script block to see how these scripts are used to test the system.

 # JDBC Sink Connector Configuration Notes
-SSet the configuration file as follows:
+Set the configuration file as follows:
 ```
 {
     "name": "kafka-pg-connector",